VeraCologne/LearningBlog/content/posts/2019-05-24-think-about-part-2.md

 ---
-title: "The One Where I Think About Privacy and Diversity"
+title: "The One where I Think About Privacy and Diversity"
 date: 2019-05-24T19:13:53+02:00
 tags:
 - events